slist/cbapi-qt-demo/README.md

 * Policies that are applied can then be viewed in the product UI under Enforce > Policies

+## For Microsoft Windows users

+Zip files containing cbapi-qt-demo.exe are available in "Releases" section, on the right of the main page for this project.

 ## How to build on Linux CentOS